Moodle accessibility statement

 Feedback and contact information

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille (and are not able to obtain a required alternative format via the Blackboard Ally service mentioned above) please contact:
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille (and are not able to obtain a required alternative format via the Anthology Ally service mentioned above) please contact: